Back in August this year, we wrote:

 Whilst ISPs will charge and administrative fee for registrations I personally don’t see the sense in turning away business.
 Some ISPs even waive this fee if other services are taken.
 While you may have found some to “require” other services before registration this is not the case across the board and I know for a fact that there are those who will register for around $10.

 This statement is in conflict with the earlier message that ISPs “are not allowed to decline a registration based on taking up of other services”, but we think it is fair nonetheless: ZISPA should not force any ISP to do business it doesn’t want to do.
-As custodians of the .co.zw space they should just facilitate it efficiently for those ISPs, or any other company any company for that matter, that wants this business.
+As custodians of the .co.zw space they should just facilitate it efficiently for those ISPs, or any other company for that matter, that wants this business.

 The point is that ZISPA can do more to make this process as easy, fast and as transparent as possible.
 They can surely make it easier.
 They can at least update the ZISPA website with current information on how a regular business or individual can register their domain and get their entity a place on the internet.